-The Restriction of Hazardous Substances (RoHS) is a compliance directive that holds companies directly responsible for ensuring their electrical and electronic equipment (EEE) conform to strict standards.
+The Restriction of Hazardous Substances (RoHS) is a compliance directive that holds companies directly responsible for ensuring their electrical and electronic equipment (EEE) conforms to strict standards.
 This directive requires that products cannot contain lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyls (PBBs), polybrominated diphenyl ethers (PBDEs), and four different phthalates above specifically set amounts.
-These restricted materials are hazardous to the environment and pollute landfills, and are dangerous in terms of occupational exposure during manufacturing and recycling.
+These restricted materials are hazardous to the environment, pollute landfills, and are dangerous regarding occupational exposure during manufacturing and recycling.

-The European Union was the first to adopt such directives, but since its inception, California, China, Korea, Turkey, Taiwan and India, have joined the push for compliance and responsibility by creating similar requirements.
-RoHS has quickly become an imperative for companies wanting to participate in the global market.
+The European Union was the first to adopt such directives, but since its inception, California, China, Korea, Turkey, Taiwan, and India, have joined the push for compliance and responsibility by creating similar requirements.
+RoHS has quickly become imperative for companies participating in the global market.

-X-ray Fluorescence is the preferred method for nondestructively testing materials for RoHS compliance.
-Micro X-ray Fluorescence (μ-XRF) analysis is an accurate, rapid, test method for elemental analysis.
-The IXRF Systems ATLAS μ-XRF unit is equipped with micron-level spatial resolution capability for spot analysis as well as elemental mapping.
+X-ray Fluorescence is the preferred method for non-destructively testing materials for RoHS compliance.
+Micro X-ray Fluorescence (μ-XRF) analysis is an accurate, rapid test method for elemental analysis.
+The IXRF Systems ATLAS μXRF unit has micron-level spatial resolution capability for spot analysis and elemental mapping.